Saniflo Descaler – How to clean a Saniflo Macerator

 It is recommended that Saniflo Descaler is used for up to 3-4 times per year depending on water hardness in your area.
 Most of our work is in London and the water is seriously hard in some places.
 So we ourselves recommend you descale a Saniflo 3 times per year.

-A lot of Saniflo start stop problems are due to limescale build up, if you use Saniflo Descaler when you have a new Saniflo installed it keeps the limescale away.
-If you don’t use the Descaler you will start to experience start stop problems around the 4-5 mark.
+A lot of Saniflo start stop problems are due to scale build up, if you use Saniflo Descaler when you have a new Saniflo installed it keeps the scale away.
+If you don’t use the Descaler you will start to experience start stop problems around the 4-5 year mark.

 Descaling a Saniflo is so easy to do there is no reason not to do it, its like pouring water from a jug down the toilet its as simple as that.